B4rt0sz/react-webpack-5-boilerplate/README.md

 # :page_facing_up: React Webpack 5 Template

-:scroll: Webpack 5 template with React 18 using Babel, HMR, Sass and PostCSS with a hot dev server and an optimized production build.
+:scroll: Webpack 5 template with React 18 using Babel 7, HMR, Sass and PostCSS with a hot dev server and an optimized production build.

 ## Installation